coffee-cup/jakerunzer-com/src/pages/albums.md

 # Top Albums

-I listen to music... a lot.
+I listen to music.
 These are my favourite albums of all time _(in no particular order)_.

 <Album